fengshuifloors/home/wp-content/plugins/unlimited-elements-for-elementor/readme.txt

 3. Navigate to Unlimited Elements in the WordPress side menu and install the widget you want by hovering over it and clicking install.

 == Changelog ==

+version 1.5.62 2023-05-14:

+* Feature: added "edit template" link in template selector
+* Feature: added hidden template edit button to top bar
+* Feature: added option for dynamic popup link to connect to many links in the widget
+* Fix: solved some php error with parse dynamic settings in php 8.1
+* Fix: getMetaValue error in products
+* Fix: fixed doubly css includes in some cases

+version 1.5.61 - 2023-05-07:

+* Feature: added support for woocommerce jet wishlist
+* Feature: did option to disable third party hooks in ajax
+* Fix: click on link on sync didn't worked
+* Fix: added some protections to nonce and to file manager zip exctract
+* Change: updated freemius sdk to 2.5.7 version.

+version 1.5.60 - 2023-04-30:

+* Feature: added functionality to get cart number of products
+* Fix: fixed link field settings for multisoure
+* Fix: fixed some bugs with regular price in woocommerce widgets
+* Fix: filters js file loaded in editor as well
+* Fix: fixed some small php bug regarding "pathBase"
+* Fix: fixed conditions in multiple select control
+* Change: updated unite gallery version
+* Change: disabled autoload in update_option for the catalog variable

+version 1.5.59: 2023-04-09

+* Feature: added multiple select to condition attributes in widget editor
+* Change: updated freemius sdk to the latest version
+* Fix: fixed empty post meta fields in case that acf plugin is on
+* Fix: fixed some bug with avoid duplicates option and filters in single grid
+* Fix: made some corrections in case that post query show wrong init selected terms values
+* Fix: the post carousel goes to random item after ajax refresh
+* Fix: fixed jet engine custom fields integration

+version 1.5.58: 2023-03-26

+* Feature: added dynamic popup functionality to multisource widgets
+* Fix: fixed missing arguments in the_post action
+* Fix: fixed some php multisource error
+* Fix: fixed some product ajax search related issues
+* Fix: fixed some small but with ajax refresh and sync

+version 1.5.57: 2023-03-20

+* Feature: improved the multisource selectors
+* Feature: added option to get image from post meta in post fields - widget editor
+* Fix: added "skins" folder to unite gallery
+* Fix: added more compatability to woo commerce grids with discounts plugins
+* Fix: fixed same uc_id in dynamic templates

+version 1.5.56: 2023-03-13:

+* Feature: added option authors by dynamic field in post query
+* Feature: done some integration with flycart discounts
+* Feature: added option to show post type and post type title in posts fields
+* Feature: added option to add multiple values in multisource
+* Fix: fixed get posts by terms meta field - add taxonomy
+* Fix: fixed responsive css in dynamic loop
+* Fix: fixed dynamic loop with jet engine acf fields
+* Fix: fixed slider control units for vh, vx and %
+* Fix: added "before today" for past year in date qury
+* Change: the uc_id will not change now when page refresh

+version 1.5.55: 2023-02-23:

+* Fix: fixed wpml integrate fields
+* Fix: fixed some write file error, will not crash if happend
+* Fix: fixed entrance animation js on popup
+* Fix: fixed strip tags in intro from content
+* Fix: fixed some php 8.1 issues
+* Fix: fixed some post intro with html tags issues
+* Change: do_action function is working now in free version

+version 1.5.54: 2023-02-15

+* Change: added some define variable that indicate the under ajax search
+* Change: added "collect", and "output" to schema types in content accordion widget for example
+* Feature: added wpml auto translate integration
+* Feature: added option to select "all taxonomies" in exclude terms in terms selection
+* Feature: added option - only direct children to terms select include by
+* Feature: added option to post select to get posts by terms from curent meta field
+* Fix: preserve tags when truncate
+* Fix: fixed load more with second meta add in post query

+version 1.5.53: 2023-02-07

+* Fix: keep exclude terms in grid when filtering with "override terms" mode
+* Fix: fixed get_terms() not found php error from 1.5.52 version

+version 1.5.52: 2023-02-06

+* Change: done some protection agains infinite loops in templates
+* Fix: fixed popup button type conditions
+* Fix: fixed term meta fields in multisource
+* Fix: fixed exclude term not found in post select

+version 1.5.51: 2023-01-31

+* Feature: added version to js comment output
+* Feature: connected the galleies to remote play / stop like the carousels
+* Feature: added some error message when image size attribute is missing in multisource
+* Feature: added dynamic popup special attribute type
+* Fix: fixed title source and description source in multisource gallery for products.
+* Fix: added supress filtres to ajax search query

+version 1.5.50: 2023-01-24

+* Feature: added "media" to post types select in advanced post query
+* Feature: improved the date time attribute

+version 1.5.49: 2023-01-23

+* Fix: fixed some js optimization issues
+* Fix: fixed filters related small js bug

+version 1.5.48: 2023-01-19

+* Feature: added gallery to multisource
+* Feature: added post type override selectin current post query options
+* Fix: fixed remote play with carousel
+* Fix: fixed some multisource and ajax related bugs
+* Fix: fixed popular posts plugin integration multiple post types
+* Fix: fixed background widgets some problematic attribute names
+* Fix: fixed include terms by current post terms in some cases.
+* Fix: fixed default url_assets value in multisoure
+* Fix: fixed dark mode svg icons

+version 1.5.47: 2023-01-10

+* Feature: added more units to slider attribute
+* Feature: added "any" post type to post types select
+* Feature: added include and exclude current post terms in terms selection
+* Feature: added option to carousel - scroll to head - force
+* Feature: allow import widgets with theme activate
+* Fix: fixed dynamic template render css for dynamic popup
+* Fix: fixed users list select by manual

+version 1.5.46: 2023-01-08

+* Feature: set the items image size chooser work for certain image
+* Feature: made option to put js script in saparate tags with id's for optimization plugins like wprocket
+* Feature: enriched the uc_lang variable. now it's always showing the current language
+* Feature: added user_login variable to the users list output
+* Feature: has put the preview link always as a help link in widget edit panel.
+* Change: updated the multisource that it works better with items images
+* Change: allow html tags in post intro (excerpt) in widgets
+* Fix: fixed filters with sync multiple grid issues
+* Fix: fixed the exclude users list with similar names

+version 1.5.45: 2022-12-26

+* Feature: added json decode filter to twig
+* Feature: added catalog images from shortpixel for speed loading
+* Feature: done multisource group setting
+* Fix: fixed entrance animation on ajax refresh
+* Fix: done sync pause / play between carousels

+version 1.5.44: 2022-12-19

+* Change: updated freemius to the latest version
+* Fix: fixed remote play / pause button
+* Fix: fixed search filter unicode phrase
+* Fix: fixed entrance animation appear on scroll
+* Feature: added video gallery responsive options
+* Fix: fixed some owl carousel size on init bug
+* Fix: fixed js widgets under the dynamic grid template like flipbox

 version 1.5.43: 2022-12-04